-If you are ever driving through Tom Price, Mount Nameless is a spot you should certainly check out.
-It’s a fairly basic 4WD track to the top of the 2nd highest vehicle accessible mountain in Western Australia.
-At 1128 metres above sea level, it isn’t just a small mountain either (by WA standards!).
+If you are ever driving through Tom Price, Mount Nameless is a 4WD track you should certainly do.
+It’s short, fun and has incredible views from the top over Tom Price, and the nearby mine.
+The Mt Nameless 4WD track takes you from the bottom to the top of the 2nd highest vehicle accessible mountain in Western Australia.

 Where is Mount Nameless?

-The track itself is quite easy.
-There are a number of uneven rocks, but nothing that requires a huge amount of clearance.
-Providing you throw it in low range and let the tyres down a bit, you will have a relatively comfortable drive to the top!
+The track itself is what we’d call moderate.
+There are a number of uneven rocks and little steps, but nothing that requires a huge amount of clearance.
+Providing you throw it in low range, let the tyres down a bit and pick sensible lines you will have a relatively easy drive to the top!

 How long does it take?

 Once you have let your tyres down a bit, the drive to the top only takes about 15 – 20 minutes.
 I’d suggest taking it slowly, as although the surface is hard, it is very uneven and you want to make sure you stay on the road!